 As you build your business, you'll likely get referrals from previous clients who were happy with your work.
 If you're just getting started or need to take a more proactive approach, consider joining a local networking group to help you get leads.

 5. Get into winter-based work

 You already have trucks to tote your supplies and equipment back and forth between job sites when the weather’s warm.
 Consider getting into snow removal when the winter weather rolls in.

 Adding winter-based work to your offerings can help keep your business profitable and your clients happy during the winter months.

 Construction in cold weather is more difficult than working in warm weather.
 But it may still be possible.
 However, you’ll need to take extra precautions to stay safe.

-If the ground is frozen, you'll need special equipment to thaw it before you can get to work.
+If the ground is frozen, you'll need special ground thaw machines before you can get to work.
 And you’ll need electricity and a heat source so the materials you’re working with dry properly.

-It's essential to monitor your fuel sources, so you don't burn the building down while trying to heat it, Milyard says.
-Be sure to follow all guidelines for hoses and extension cords and keep heat sources away from flammable objects.
+It's essential to monitor your fuel sources so you don't burn the building down while trying to heat it, Milyard says.
+Be sure to follow all hoses and extension cords guidelines and keep heat sources away from flammable objects.

 "I would not say it's ideal by any stretch," says Milyard, who analyzes the risks and benefits of starting a new construction project during the winter with his clients.
 Depending on the situation, it may be better to wait until spring to start.